-An incomplete "I" is given only when a course is incomplete because of illness or other conditions beyond the student's control.
-It is at the discretion of the instructor & the Adult Healthcare Coordinator if a student will be granted an incomplete.
+An incomplete "I" is given only when a course is incomplete because of illness or other conditions beyond the student's control, and at the discretion of the instructor and of the Coordinator of Adult Healthcare.

-An incomplete "I" must be removed by contract in a manner prescribed by the instructor & the Coordinator of Adult Healthcare.
+An incomplete "I" must be removed by contract in a manner prescribed by the instructor and the Coordinator of Adult Healthcare.
 If the incomplete "I" is not removed within the prescribed timeframe by the instructor (no later than December 31 for an "I" given in a spring or summer semester; and May 31 for an "I" given in a fall semester), it will be changed to an "F."

-Further, KDADS regulations require that the course be completed and the state test taken within one year of the original start date of the course.
-If this cannot be accomplished, the student will be required to re-enroll, pay and repeat the entire class.
+Further, KDADS regulations require that the course be completed, and the state test taken within one year of the original start date of the course.
+If this cannot be accomplished, the student will be required to re-enroll, pay, and repeat the entire class.